Setting Up New Observatory Computers

 A New Image Processing Workstation

-I purchased a refurbished HP Z420 workstation advertised with a 6-core, 12-thread 2.5GHz Xeon processor, 32GB of RAM and a 2TB HDD, for just $300.
+Back at the end of 2021 I purchased a refurbished HP Z420 workstation advertised with a 6-core, 12-thread 2.5GHz Xeon processor, 32GB of RAM and a 2TB HDD, for just $300 shipped.
 I was pleasantly surprised when I received a Z420 with an 8-core, 16-thread 2.6GHz Xeon at no extra charge.
 I only needed to add a 240GB SSD for the OS and the HP serial port option to have a "real" serial port.

 It already has the no-tools case, extra case fans and ducting for improved cooling, a dual-port DVI video card, USB 3.0 ports, and a 600-watt PS. |

 For the OS I installed Linux Mint and started adding Astronomy related programs.
-I also plan to purchase and install Pixinsight for image processing.
+And I plan to purchase Pixinsight for image processing.

 The Dome Computer

-At this time I'm not planning to have a separate warm room attached to the dome, which means I'll not have a climate-controlled space for a normal PC.
-Instead I'll need a computer that can stand up to a wide range of temperatures and humidity.
+The observatory dome won't have a dedicated warm room attached, which means no climate-controlled space for a normal PC.
+Instead I'll use a computer that can stand up to a wide range of temperature extremes and humidity.

 I found this used Advantech model MIC 7700Q online.
-It's listed as an industrial fanless computer and is built for harsh environmental conditions.
-Manuals and drivers are also available online and its specs are:
+It's an industrial fanless computer and is built for harsher environmental conditions than a normal PC.
+Manuals and drivers are available online and its specs are:

 |

 The MIC 7700 can run on any voltage from 9-36VDC, but the lower the voltage the higher the amperage.
 At 12VDC it has a max current draw of over 10Amps.
-Its AC power brick provides 19VDC @ 7.9Amps.
+Its AC power brick provides 19VDC @ 7.9Amps and since the dome will have AC power I'll just use the brick.

 Linux Mint has been installed as the OS, plus Kstars, EKOS and INDI.
-Next I'll set up the mount and imaging cameras.
+Next the dome, scope, mount and cameras need to be configured.

 The MIC 7700 can run on any voltage from 9-36VDC, but the lower the voltage the higher the amperage.
 At 12VDC it has a max current draw of over 10Amps.
-Its AC power brick provides 19VDC @ 7.9Amps.
+Its AC power brick provides 19VDC @ 7.9Amps and since the dome will have AC power I'll just use the brick.

 Linux Mint has been installed as the OS, plus Kstars, EKOS and INDI.
-Next I'll set up the mount and imaging cameras.
+Next the dome, scope, mount and cameras need to be configured.

 I picked up a used WattBox 300 to remote control the AC power in the dome.
-Since it's used I made sure to order one that had been reset to its default configuration, including the username and password.
-It provides the capability of controlling three AC outlets through a web interface, which will let me control equipment power remotely.
+Since it's a used unit I made sure to order one that had been tested and reset to its default configuration, including the username and password.
+It provides the capability of controlling three AC outlets through a web interface, which will let me control all my equipment power remotely.
 I found the manuals and configuration utility software on the SnapAV website and the setup was pretty easy.

 |